 Coconut Flour Pancake recipe – soft and fluffy pancakes that are grain free, gluten free and easy to make.
 Serve with a batch of fresh berries, or other fruit, for the perfect breakfast or weekend brunch!

 - 2 tablespoons powdered monk fruit sweetener , OR make your own with granular low carb sweetener using a food processor

 - 1/8 teaspoon fine sea salt

-Top with sugar free syrup, chopped nuts, almond butter, melted ghee/ butter or whipped coconut cream, if desired
+Serve with some sugar free maple syrup, chocolate chips, chopped nuts, melted butter / ghee or coconut whipped cream, if desired.